cdsittampalam/documentation/docs/Getting Started.md

 Web App Steps
 -------------

 You start the process of registering with Qredo from the web app.
-The process also involves setup steps in the phone app.

 ### Start Registration